Christine was a secretary until she found her niche working with special children at the age of 40. She still volunteers for Thalia in Norwich.

 I worked with them for five years and in the last year they used my sewing skills to make a wall hanging tapestry to celebrate their tenth anniversary.
 So each member was encouraged to design appliqué pieces.
 A professional came in to advise us on how to make these pieces.
 The theme for this was anything and everything to do with the theatre group.
 They drew portraits of another person, or a self-portrait, and all the staff as well.
 Then each of these pieces were transferred onto material, using various fabrics and textures, to depict each subject that we covered throughout the working year.

 First of all, we stitched a sheet onto a blanket and then each piece was hand-sewn onto the blanket.
 The members did a lot of the work with help.
 However, I did end up with my lounge being taken over with this huge blanket and one of my friends came and we hand-stitched all these pieces on.

 This is in St Saviour’s church in Magdalen Street.
 The input from my husband and my friend’s husband was to make sure it was secure.
 It is still there.
 The whole project took nine months and that was getting on for three years ago now.
 I retired from Thalia in 2014, because I was finding, although I worked one day a week, it was creeping into maybe two and three days, because it’s a commitment and you give it your all.
 I also found the performances were becoming really stressful.

 Finding my niche

 I was at Hall School for 23 years in all.
 It became a huge part of my life and I found my forte.
 I was almost 40 years old before I did and there was no way I would want to go back to do any office work; it was, very much a person-centred job.
 It was physically demanding, mentally demanding, challenging, but I just loved it.

-Christine Shoot talking on 27th September and 8th November 2017 for WISEArchive in Norwich
+Christine Shoot (b.
+1948) talking to WISEArchive on 27th September and 8th November 2017 in Norwich.

 © 2020 WISEArchive.
 All Rights Reserved.